KarenSafaryan/Spatial_Sparrow/README.md

 ## Instalation

-Clone the repository to Bpod Local/Protocols
+Clone the repository to Bpod Local/Protocols.
+If you make changes create a branch and remember to commit changes regularly.

 ## Settings and description

 Settings can be set from Bpod (mat files in Bpod Local/Settings).
 Default settings are in SpatialSparrow.m

-Settings for training control:
+Settings for `training control`:

 | Setting | Default | Description |
 |---------|---------|-------------|